 February 20, 2026, Friday 11:30 AM

 Join us for a fresh look at how to design and grow a productive, beautiful cutting garden.
 Rebecca will share practical tips on garden planning, favorite varieties, and planting strategies that maximize blooms through the seasons.
 She’ll also offer a behind-the-scenes look at how her family-run flower farm transformed from overgrown land to a thriving intentional business rooted in sustainability and seasonal beauty.
 Light refreshments, including gluten-free options, sweets, coffee, and tea, will be served.
-In-person raffle for members and guests.
+Raffle open to members and guests.

 Guests are welcome - Guest fee is $5.00